-- anonymous, review: Suitable for a "double-anonymous" conference submission.
+- anonymous, review: Suitable for a "double-blind" conference submission.
 Anonymizes the work and includes line numbers.
-Use with the command to print the submission's unique ID on each page of the work. - authorversion: Produces a version of the work suitable for posting by the author. - screen: Produces colored hyperlinks. - This document uses the following string as the first command in the source file: - 104 Manuscript submitted to ACM
+Use with the \acmSubmissionID command to print the submission's unique ID on each page of the work. - authorversion: Produces a version of the work suitable for posting by the author. - screen: Produces colored hyperlinks.

-\documentclass[manuscript,screen,review]{acmart}
+This document uses the following string as the first command in the source file:

+\documentclass[tinyml]{acmart}